shejz/Barcode-and-QR-code-scanner/README.md

 It is important to note that since this method makes assumptions regarding the gradient representations of the image, and thus will only work for **horizontal barcodes**.

 If you wanted to implement a more robust barcode detection algorithm, you would need to take the orientation of the image into consideration, or better yet, apply machine learning techniques such as Haar cascades or HOG + Linear SVM to “scan” the image for barcoded regions.

+## Real-time barcode detection in video

+Ih the previous project to [detect barcodes in images](https://github.com/shejz/Barcode-and-QR-code-scanner/tree/main/Detecting%20Barcodes%20in%20Images).
+We extended the code into two components:

+1. A component to detect barcodes in individual frames of a video.
+2. And a “driver” component that accesses the video feed of our camera or video file.

+We then applied our simple barcode detector to detect barcodes in video.
+However, our approach does make some assumptions:

+1. The first assumption is that we have a static camera view that is “looking down” on the barcode at a 90-degree angle.
+2. And the second assumption is that we have a “close up” view of the barcode without other interfering objects or noise in the view of the frame.